msoos/cav2025/README.md

 things, if you like.

 If you wish to, you can SSH into the system, ssh server is started at startup.
-It's in a NAT, so simply add a NAT redirect, e.g. Host IP 127.0.0.1, Host port 2222 to Guest IP 10.0.2.15 (replace with the IP your vboxmanager provides) and port 22.
+It should be in a NAT, so simply add a NAT redirect, e.g. Host IP 127.0.0.1, Host port 2222 to Guest IP 10.0.2.15 (replace with the IP your vboxmanager provides) and port 22.
 Then on your host, you can ssh into the VM using `ssh -p 2222 vbox@127.0.0.1`

 There is no NEED to ssh in.
 I find it easier, but you can just use the graphical user interface, if you like, run a terminal, etc. To view the graphs, though,